plutext/docx4j/README.md

 It uses JAXB to create the Java representation.

-- Open existing docx/pptx/xlsx (from filesystem, SMB/CIFS, WebDAV using VFS)
+- Open existing docx/pptx/xlsx
-- Create new docx
+- Create new docx/pptx/xlsx
-- Programmatically manipulate the docx document (of course)
+- Programmatically manipulate docx/pptx/xlsx (anything the file format allows)
-- CustomXML binding (with OpenDoPE extensions for repeats & conditionals)
+- CustomXML binding (with support for pictures, rich text, checkboxes, and OpenDoPE extensions for repeats & conditionals, and importing XHTML)
 - Export as HTML or PDF
-- Diff/compare documents, paragraphs or sdt (content controls)
-- Import a binary doc (uses Apache POI's HWPF)
 - Produce/consume Word 2007's xmlPackage (pkg) format
-- Save docx to filesystem as a docx (ie zipped), or to JCR (unzipped)
 - Apply transforms, including common filters
 - Font support (font substitution, and use of any fonts embedded in the document)